When you’re young, starting your journey into the world of mathematics can seem like climbing Mount Everest.

 The goal of the programme is to help them become confident in their own mathematical skills, giving them the tools to support and their students in their learning.

 With JUMP Math, the learning programme is set out in small steps and offers children feedback on how to improve, avoiding damage to their self-esteem when they make a mistake.

 The answer is more complicated than a simple ‘yes’ or ‘no’.

-environment, a good source of encouragement and suitable learning strategies, children have the ability to build on their natural curiosity and develop useful skills as well as a love of maths, giving them a better chance of success in the future.
-How can a Private Tutor Help?
+With the right environment, a good source of encouragement and suitable learning strategies, children have the ability to build on their natural curiosity and develop useful skills as well as a love of maths, giving them a better chance of success in the future.

 You could choose work on specific topics such as fractions, decimals probabilities, geometry, algebraic equations or data management, depending on your goals.